Hamza-spc/portfolio/EMAILJS_SETUP.md

 3. Fill out and submit the form
 4. Check your email at `hamza.2simou@email.com`

+## Alternative: Use Outlook/Hotmail Instead

+If Gmail continues to give scope errors, try using Outlook:

+1. **Create Outlook Service**:
+   - In EmailJS, choose **Outlook** instead of Gmail
+   - Use your Gmail address: `hamza.2simou@gmail.com`
+   - Outlook often has fewer permission issues

+2. **Or Use Custom SMTP**:
+   - Choose **Other** email service
+   - Use Gmail SMTP settings:
+     - SMTP Server: `smtp.gmail.com`
+     - Port: `587`
+     - Username: `hamza.2simou@gmail.com`
+     - Password: Use an App Password (not your regular password)

 ## Troubleshooting

 - Make sure your email service is properly configured
 - Check that the template variables match exactly
 - Verify your public key is correct
 - Check the browser console for any error messages
+- For Gmail: Use App Password instead of regular password
+- For scope errors: Revoke and re-authorize with full permissions

 ## Free Tier Limits